Board of Advisors

 New York, NY

-Kamesh is an Executive Director and Senior Portfolio Management Director at Morgan Stanley with over 19 years of experience.
+Kamesh is Managing Director at Morgan Stanley Private Wealth Management with over 19 years of experience.
 He focuses on helping corporate executives with their overall wealth planning, including integrating corporate benefits and concentrated stock planning, and in advising physicians and entrepreneurs on holistic wealth management issues.
 He is also an International Client Advisor ICA), working with Indian citizens and/or residents who want their wealth management portfolio based in the United States.

 Mr. Nagarajan holds a Bachelor of Arts degree in Economics from Vassar College and a Juris Doctor with honors from Syracuse University College of Law.